 First — Prepare Mentally

 If you are undergoing mental health treatment, be sure to consult your doctor before using this process.
-They may give you further instruction for your situation.
+They may give you further instructions for your situation.
 Above all, keep your overall health and wellness in mind.
-After all, this is a powerful process which can bring up repressed memories and feelings.
+After all, this is a powerful process that can bring up repressed memories and feelings.
 So, you want to start the process with a grounded healthy state of mind.
 Otherwise, we recommend you wait until you are.

 Again, don’t discount the typologies of your cultural narrative.
 Whatever fears your religion instills will likely surface.
 This is how they keep you a paying customer.